nginxinc/nginx-openid-connect/README.md

   * **R17** Configuration now supports JSON Web Key (JWK) set to be obtained by URI
   * **R18** Opaque session tokens now used by default.
 Added support for refresh tokens.
 Added `/logout` location.
   * **R19** Minor bug fixes
+  * **R21** Separate configuration file, supports multiple IdPs.
+Configurable scopes and cookie flags.
+JavaScript is imported as a module with js_import.